determined-ai/determined/docs/cluster-setup-guide/deploy-cluster/sysadmin-deploy-on-k8s/setup-aks-cluster.rst

 ***************

 To deploy an AKS cluster, the user must have a resource group to manage the resources consumed by the cluster.
-To create one, please follow the instructions found in the `Azure Resource Groups Documentation
+To create one, follow the instructions found in the `Azure Resource Groups Documentation
 <https://docs.microsoft.com/en-us/azure/azure-resource-manager/management/manage-resource-groups-portal#create-resource-groups>`_.